Dooku (Holographic Transmission)

 Holographic figures are the obligatory candidates for repack and repaint waves.
 If you recall, we have already received plenty of ice blue action figures including 2007's TAC Darth Vader (30 48), 2006's TSC Holographic Obi-Wan Kenobi (SAGA 063), 2006's TSC Holographic Clone Commander Cody (SAGA 056), 2005's ROTS Aayla Secura (III 67), and 2005's ROTS Plo Koon (III 66).
 And there are many more.
 These figure styles have also been used to round out and padding new waves of figures and some of these examples include 2006's TSC Holographic Ki-Adi-Mundi (SAGA 027) and 2006's TSC Holographic Darth Maul (SAGA 048).
 The lists go on and on.
 There seems to be on overwhelmingly indiscriminant and noncommittal opinion by collectors about these figures, but we will step up to the plate and iterate that we like getting periodic holographic versions of our favorite characters.
 We do not foresee this trend ever discontinuing, at least that is what we hope.
 They serve their purpose and are nice stand out figures in the various wave ratios.
 We do find fault in one aspect of the figure.
 The only way that this figure suffers is from too much articulation.
 “Blasphemy!” you cry?
 Well, because he is see-through, the joints are too easy to see and detract from the overall smooth aesthetic the figure should have.
 This is where utilizing old mold will benefits new figures better than the newer sculpts.
 For a tangible (real-life) incarnation of a figure, of course we would hope Hasbro would use the most articulated version possible, but when they do novelty figures like this, we hope that they rethink the best way to make this type of figure most authentic.
 (And the way to do this is to use a figure with not so many articulation points.)

-Status: Count Dooku (Holographic Transmission is a rework of the Count Dooku figure in 2005's ROTS The Sith Evolutions set.
-The cape is a reworked version of the cape from from 2003's SW Geonosian War Room (1 of 2) Screen Scenes set.
-The figure, cape and lightsaber have now been cast in blue transluscent plastic.
+Status: Count Dooku (Holographic Transmission) is a rework of the figure from 2005's ROTS The Sith Evolutions set.
+The cape is a reworked version of the cape from the figure from 2003's SW [S - P3] Geonosian War Chamber (1 of 2) (Featuring Poggle The Lesser, Count Dooku & San Hill) Scenes Packs set.
+The figure, cape, lightsaber and even the soft-goods have now been cast in blue transluscent plastic and other materials.

 Accessory Count: 2